 The GNTL is subject to various federal and state regulatory approvals.
-In October 2013, a Certificate of Need application was filed with the MPUC with respect to the GNTL.
+Before a large energy facility can be sited or constructed in Minnesota, the MPUC requires a Certificate of Need, which was filed in October 2013.
 In an order dated January 8, 2014, the MPUC determined the Certificate of Need application was complete and referred the docket to an administrative law judge for a contested case proceeding.
 On April 15, 2014, Minnesota Power filed a route permit application with the MPUC and a request for a presidential permit to cross the U.S.-Canadian border with the U.S. Department of Energy.
 In an order dated July 2, 2014, the MPUC determined the route permit application to be complete.
 Manitoba Hydro must also obtain regulatory and governmental approvals related to new transmission lines and hydroelectric generation development in Canada.
 Upon receipt of all applicable permits and approvals, construction is anticipated to begin in 2016, and to be completed in 2020.
-Total project cost in the U.S., including substation work, is estimated to be between \$560 million and \$710 million, depending on the final route of the line.
+Total project cost in the U.S., including substation work, is estimated to be between \$500 million and \$650 million, depending on the final route of the line.
 Minnesota Power is expected to have majority ownership of the transmission line.

 Investment in ATC.
-As of September 30, 2014, our equity investment in ATC was \$120.7 million, representing an approximate 8 percent ownership interest.
+As of June 30, 2014, our equity investment in ATC was \$118.8 million, representing an approximate 8 percent ownership interest.
 ATC rates are based on a FERC approved 12.2 percent return on common equity dedicated to utility plant.
-ATC's 10-year transmission assessment, which covers the years 2014 through 2023, identifies a need for between \$3.3 and \$3.9 billion in transmission system investments.
+In September 2013, ATC updated its 10-year transmission assessment covering the years 2013 through 2022 which identifies a need for between \$3.0 and \$3.6 billion in transmission system investments.
 These investments by ATC are expected to be funded through a combination of internally generated cash, debt and investor contributions.
 As opportunities arise, we plan to make additional investments in ATC through general capital calls based upon our pro rata ownership interest in ATC.
-In the first nine months of 2014, we invested \$3.1 million in ATC, and on October 30, 2014, we invested an additional \$0.8 million.
-We do not expect to make any additional investments in 2014.
+In the first six months of 2014, we invested \$2.3 million in ATC, and on July 30, 2014, we invested an additional \$0.8 million.
+We expect to make additional investments of approximately \$2.7 million in 2014 to maintain our current ownership of ATC.
 (See Note 8.
 Investment in ATC.)

-In November 2013, several customer groups located within the MISO service area filed a complaint with the FERC requesting, among other things, a reduction in the base return on equity used by MISO transmission owners, including ATC, to 9.15 percent.
-ATC's current authorized return on equity is 12.2 percent.
+In November 2013, a group of MISO industrial customer organizations filed a complaint with the FERC requesting, among other things, a reduction in the base return on equity used by MISO transmission owners, including ATC, to 9.15%.
+ATC's current authorized return on equity is 12.2%.
 Any change to ATC's return on equity and capital structure could result in lower equity earnings in ATC and dividends from ATC in the future.
 We own approximately 8 percent of ATC and estimate that for every 50 basis point reduction in ATC's allowed return on equity our equity earnings in ATC would be impacted annually by approximately \$0.5 million on an after-tax basis.

-Investments and Other.
+Investments and Other

 BNI Coal.
-BNI Coal anticipates selling approximately 4.0 million tons of coal in 2014 (3.7 million tons were sold in 2013) and has sold 2.8 million tons through September 30, 2014 (2.9 million tons were sold as of September 30, 2013).
-BNI Coal operates under cost-plus fixed fee agreements.
+BNI Coal anticipates selling approximately 4.0 million tons of coal in 2014 (3.7 million tons were sold in 2013) and has sold 1.8 million tons through June 30, 2014 (2.0 million tons were sold as of June 30, 2013).
+BNI Coal operates under cost plus fixed fee agreements extending to May 1, 2027.
 On April 22, 2014, BNI Coal extended these agreements through December 31, 2037.